-The word ‘Trustworthy’ (Adjective) describes being reliable, honest, and deserving of trust.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Trustworthy’ correctly in sentences.
+The word ‘Trustworthy’ (adjective) means someone or something that is reliable, honest, and deserving of trust.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life example sentences for using ‘trustworthy’ correctly.

 Trustworthy Explained in Depth